ABHI10092004/EchoRoom/README.md

-# 🎵 SyncIt - Synchronized Audio Streaming
+# 🎵 EchoRoom - Synchronized Audio Streaming

 A real-time audio synchronization platform that allows you to stream audio from one device to multiple connected devices simultaneously.
 Perfect for listening parties, collaborative music sessions, and synchronized audio experiences.